 But, rather than remain silent and suffer the trauma alone, Pearls and Swine gives a place for sharing the hurt alongside one another as Jesus desires for His church.

-Christian psychiatrist, Diana Langberg says, “When people have been traumatized, they repeat things over and over, trying to grasp what cannot be understood and trying to carry what is unbearable.“ She says it is important for us to have a safe place to share the “unbearable” over and over until we find spiritual and emotional resolution.
+Christian psychiatrist, Diane Langberg says, “When people have been traumatized, they repeat things over and over, trying to grasp what cannot be understood and trying to carry what is unbearable.“ She says it is important for us to have a safe place to share the “unbearable” until we find spiritual and emotional resolution.

 Grace does not mean allowing abuse to go un-challenged, but in fact means seeking God’s true and loving justice to reign.